WeAreAcademy/mark-sql-proj--flights/README.md

 - TODO: Pick passengers for this task which all have a lot of data associated (multiple flights, different days, return journey, travelling companions, flight costs, WHO made the booking for them, when it was made, different flight statuses (scheduled, not yet departed, cancelled), who they are sitting next to, who they travelled with, etc

-# Teacher Notes
+# TODO: work in progress

+- TODO: pick the passengers (and passenger ids) for the presentation task (see above)

+  - check if it is possible to track more than one ticket for a unique passenger

 - TODO: for 250, 260, and particularly, 265: map the destination airports of the delayed flights on a map (use leaflet.js).
 E.g. export SQL-generated report to json and paste into some scaffolded codepen.

--for 230, find out if the delayed passengers have other flights booked and what the window is.
-TODO: (the generated data probably makes no sense)

-- for each scheduled flight on day D, list the flight number, the count of checked in passengers, the count of booked tickets which have not yet checked in, and the available capacity that can still be sold.
-TODO: it looks like no flight is ever half booked.
+- possible minor extra query. for each scheduled flight on day D, list the flight number, the count of checked in passengers, the count of booked tickets which have not yet checked in, and the available capacity that can still be sold.

-- list all passengers who have not yet checked in for flight F.
+-possible addition for 230: find out if the delayed passengers have other flights booked and what the window is. ( TODO: however, the generated data probably makes no sense)

-- find a plane which flew without some booked passengers - seems to be none matching
+- Note: no planes which flew ever have tickets who don't check in.
+WAS: find a plane which flew without some booked passengers - seems to be none matching
-- which route requires the highest percentage of its plane's range.
+- Not worth the effort: which route requires the highest percentage of its plane's range.
 (No distance stored on routes. we already have calculations from coords)
 - Not possible: Was there a cheaper way for passenger P to accomplish his journey on day D?
 Write as few queries as possible.
 Not possible because we don't know the prices of flights.
 - NOT POSSIBLE: list the passengers who have travelled the most.
 NOT POSSIBLE BECAUSE: no recognisable individual has bought more than one ticket in the data.